jdillard/sphinx-visualized/docs/source/getting-started.rst

 - ``/_static/sphinx-visualized/index.html``

 .. note:: You can see generated examples of each page in :doc:`example/index`.
+Also check out :doc:`example/lorem` for a detailed example.

 Visualization Options
 ---------------------